Backup to SFTP or SSH Remote Server

 #- SSH_PASSWORD=password

-# mysql-bkup container must be connected to the same network with your database
+# Ensure the mysql-bkup container is connected to the same network as your database

 networks: